OpenLocalizationTest/recomposed-history-mdonly/articles/web-sites-php-configure.md

 Instead of the default PHP runtime, Windows Azure Web Sites can use a PHP runtime that you provide to execute PHP scripts.
 The runtime that you provide can be configured by a `php.ini` file that you also provide.
 To use a custom PHP runtime in Windows Azure Web Sites, follow the steps below.

 1. Obtain a non-thread-safe, VC9 compatible version of PHP for Windows.
 Recent releases of PHP for Windows can be found here: [http://windows.php.net/download/].
 Older releases can be found in the archive here: [http://windows.php.net/downloads/releases/archives/].
-2. Modify the `php.ini` file for your runtime.
+1. Modify the `php.ini` file for your runtime.
 Note that any configuration settings that are system-level-only directives will be ignored by Windows Azure Web Sites.
 (For information about system-level-only directives, see [List of php.ini directives]).
-3. Optionally, add extensions to your PHP runtime and enable them in the `php.ini` file.
+1. Optionally, add extensions to your PHP runtime and enable them in the `php.ini` file.
-4. Add `bin` directory to your root directory, and put the directory that contains your PHP runtime in it (for example, `bin\php`).
+1. Add `bin` directory to your root directory, and put the directory that contains your PHP runtime in it (for example, `bin\php`).
-5. Deploy your application.
+1. Deploy your application.
-6. Navigate to your site’s dashboard in the Windows Azure Portal, and click on **CONFIGURE**.
+1. Navigate to your site�s dashboard in the Windows Azure Portal, and click on **CONFIGURE**.

 	![Configure tab on Web Sites dashboard][configure]

-7. In the **handler mappings** section, add `*.php` to EXTENSION and add the path to the `php-cgi.exe` executable.
+1. In the **handler mappings** section, add `*.php` to EXTENSION and add the path to the `php-cgi.exe` executable.
 If your put your PHP runtime in the `bin` directory in the root of you application, the path will be `D:\home\site\wwwroot\bin\php\php-cgi.exe`.

 	![Specify handler in hander mappings][handler-mappings]

-8. Click **SAVE** at the bottom of the page.
+1. Click **SAVE** at the bottom of the page.

 	![Save configuration settings][save-button]

 <h2><a name="NextSteps"></a>Next steps</h2>
-Now that you’ve learned how to configure PHP in Windows Azure Web Sites, follow the links below to learn how to do more.
+Now that you've learned how to configure PHP in Windows Azure Web Sites, follow the links below to learn how to do more.

 - [Configure, monitor, and scale your web sites in Windows Azure]
 - [Download the Windows Azure SDK for PHP]